Ruth Bellamy: Career

-Bellamy was head of the Spoken English and Expression department at High Point College, and taught dramatics; she was active in women's club activities in High Point.
+Bellamy was head of the Spoken English and Expression department at High Point College, and taught dramatics; she was active in women's club activities at High Point.
 She worked at a travel agency in San Francisco.
 She taught English and wrote in Japan for five years, and in Hong Kong for two years.
 She edited two books by Kuni Sasaki, including Reluctant Bachelor (1962).
 She wrote poems, songs, plays, and articles, including a song titled "Blues Tokyo" that became popular in Japan.

 Bellamy also acted through much of her life, performing in school as a girl, and active on stage and backstage with the Morningside Players in New York, the Civic Theater in Washington, D.C., and the Tokyo Amateur Dramatic Club.

 Personal life

-Ruth Bellamy married and she had a son, David Owen Brownwood, born in Los Angeles in 1935.
+Ruth Bellamy married, and had a son, David Owen Brownwood, born in Los Angeles in 1935.
 She married a screenwriter, William A. Golkopf, in 1946, in New York City; they divorced in 1948.
 She died at Duke University Hospital in Durham, North Carolina, in 1969, aged 62 years.
 Her papers are archived at East Carolina University.